nizamsalim/notes-api/README.md

 # How to run API on localhost

 1. Clone this github repository to your system
-2. In command prompt, type `npm install`
+2. In command prompt, type `npm install` in the project directory.
    This will install all dependencies
 3. Type `npm run start` to start the server on localhost.
 It will run on port "8000"

+---

 # How to update changes